 Fax: (804) 828-4242

 Colleen Jackson-Cook, PhD, FACMG, is a Professor of Pathology, Human & Molecular Genetics, and Obstetrics & Gynecology and serves as the Director of the Molecular Cytogenetic Diagnostic Testing Laboratory in the Division of Molecular Diagnostics.
-She is board certified as a Clinical Cytogeneticist, as well as a PhD Medical Geneticist, by the American Board of Medical Genetics.
-She is also a founding fellow of the American College of Medical Genetics.
+She is board certified as a Clinical Cytogeneticist, as well as a PhD Medical Geneticist, by the American Board of Medical Genetics and Genomics.
+She is also a founding fellow of the American College of Medical Genetics and Genomics.

 Dr. Jackson-Cook received her PhD degree in Human Genetics (with a subspecialty in Cytogenetics) from Virginia Commonwealth University and a master’s degree in Biology from West Virginia University.
 After completing her Postdoctoral Fellowship in Diagnostic Cytogenetics (under the tutelage of Judith A. Brown, PhD), Dr. Jackson-Cook remained as a faculty member and Associate Director of Cytogenetics at VCU.
 In 1990 she was recruited to serve as the Director of Cytogenetics at VCU.

 Dr. Jackson-Cook is internationally recognized for her work with mosaic Down syndrome and clinical cytogenetics.
 Additional areas for which she has expertise include acquired chromosomal abnormalities, epigenetics, telomeres, micronuclei, copy number microarrays, and non-mosaic Down syndrome.
 Her research team has recognized karyotype-phenotype correlations associated with mosaic Down syndrome.
 Her team has also identified acquired genetic and epigenetic changes associated with aging, stress following childhood adversity, treatments for breast cancer, and fibromyalgia.
 As a principal investigator, she has received research funding from the National Institutes of Health (NIH) or other sources (Commonwealth Health Research Board, R. Clifton Brooks, Jr. Medical Research Fellowship, and the Jeffress Memorial Trust).
 She has numerous publications in peer-reviewed journals and books/chapters.
-She has also published 5 educational documents directed at patients and their family members, as well as health and educational professionals, and was recently awarded a grant (in collaboration with Sasha Waters-Freyer) to produce a documentary on Down syndrome (for use by parents and health care/education trainees).
+She has also published 5 educational documents, as well as a documentary film about Down syndrome (led by Sasha Waters-Freyer), that are directed at patients and their family members, as well as health and educational professionals.
 She has been invited to give numerous extramural presentations at local, regional, and international meetings including (but not limited to) the International Mosaic Down Syndrome Association Conference, the American Cytogenetic Conference, and the American Society of Human Genetics.

 Additionally, Dr. Jackson-Cook enjoys teaching.
-She is a Co-Director and lecturer for the Genetic Diagnostic Testing course in the Department of Pathology.
-She also provides lectures for the medical and dental student genetic courses, Introduction to Human Genetics, Classic Papers in Human Genetics, and Medical Genetics.
-In addition to didactic teaching, she has served as the primary/secondary mentor for 77 undergraduate, graduate, postdoctoral and junior faculty trainees.
-She has received multiple awards in teaching, including the Excellence in Teaching MI Students (High Evaluations) award and the Outstanding Teacher Award for the Department of Human & Molecular Genetics.
+She is the Director of the ABMGG accredited Laboratory Genetics and Genomics (LGG) fellowship training program.
+She is also a Co-Director and lecturer for the Genetic Diagnostic Testing course in the Department of Pathology.
+She provides lectures for the medical and dental student genetic coursesgraduate student courses (Introduction to Human Genetics, Classic Papers in Human Genetics, and Medical Genetics), and clinical lab science students.
+In addition to didactic teaching, she has served as the primary/secondary mentor for 83 undergraduate, graduate, postdoctoral and junior faculty trainees.
+She has received multiple awards in teaching, including the Excellence in Teaching MI Students (High Evaluations and Outstanding teacher Award) and the Outstanding Teacher Award for the Department of Human & Molecular Genetics.